Robustness Analysis on Foundational Segmentation Models

 \section{Additional Results}

 Here we provide additional results and more details on the robustness scores and performance of the selected models.
 Absolute Robustness ($\gamma^a$) scores are additionally included here and are the absolute drop in performance while Relative Robustness ($\gamma^r$) is the relative drop based on the original model score.
-Keep in mind, models that start off with lower performance on clean data may have a higher robustness score because the change in performance is low, but they may already be performing at the level of ``noise''.